|Host Institution:||Semester, Academic Year, and Summer programs:

 - Easy travel to other South American cities

-- Take classes with international students and Chilean students
+- Take small classes with other international students and local Chilean students

 City Description – Medium city of 320,000

 Viña del Mar is a thriving coastal city of 320,000, boasting miles of beaches, warm and welcoming locals, and great nightlife.
 Located about 70 miles northwest of Santiago, it is Chile’s fourth largest city.
 As a major vacation destination, the population swells during the summer when people flock to Viña to enjoy the beaches, restaurants, ATP tennis tournament, and music festivals.
-Just remember, the seasons are the opposite of North America!
+(Just remember, the seasons in South America are the opposite of North America!)